Drug testing for opiates

 - Hydrocodone, a schedule II narcotic, is an opiate analgesic derived from codeine.
 Predominantly prescribed within the United States, it is used for a variety of dental and injury-related pain.
 Common side effects include nausea, vomiting, constipation, dizziness, dry mouth, anxiety and moodiness.
 Yet, some users report euphoria and a pleasant numbing sensation at higher doses.
 Its trade names are Vicodin®, Lorcet®, Lortab® and Hycodan®.

 - Hydromorphone, a schedule II narcotic, is used for the relief of moderate to severe, chronic pain due to surgery, cancer, trauma/injury and burns.
-It is approximately eight times more potent on a per milligram basis than morphine.
-Side effects include nausea, vomiting, headache, dry mouth, loss of appetite and dizziness.
+It is more potent on a per milligram basis than morphine.
+Side effects include nausea, vomiting, headache, dry mouth, loss of appetite, and dizziness.
 Its trade name is Dilaudid®.

 - Oxycodone is used to treat moderate to severe pain and can be habit forming.
 Side effects can include breathing problems, cold sweats, headaches, low blood pressure, confusion, drowsiness or fainting and fever.
-Recent DTI data reported that oxycodone positivity declined for the second consecutive year.
+Recent Drug Testing Index data reported that oxycodone positivity declined for the second consecutive year.
 Its trade names include OxyContin®, Endocet®, Endodan®, Percoset®, Percodan®,OxyFast®, OxyIR®, Roxicet® and Tylox®.
-Richard Simpson, Director of Science at our Norristown, PA laboratory, authored a Name That Drug article in DATIA Focus magazine about the history and science of oxycodone.